 I remember reading Chicken Little when I was a child.
-The story goes that a young chick was walking along when an acorn hit him on the head.
-With no further investigation Chicken Little came to the kind of well reasoned conclusion that floods our internet today.
+The story tells that a young chick walking along was unexpectedly struck on the head by an acorn.
+With no further investigation Chicken Little came to the kind of well reasoned conclusion that floods our social media today.

 The sky is falling!